Partnerships and Beneficiaries

 Center for Modern Greek Studies at San Francisco State University

-With a grant of $25,000, the Foundation is currently providing support to the Center for Modern Greek Studies to support the mission of promoting modern Greek language, literature, history, and culture and for visiting professors to teach two courses per semester and to lead a lecture series on topics relevant to the Hellenic American community.
+With a grant of $25,000, the Foundation provided support to the Center for Modern Greek Studies to support the mission of promoting modern Greek language, literature, history, and culture and for visiting professors to teach two courses per semester and to lead a lecture series on topics relevant to the Hellenic American community.

 Center for Tebtunis Papyri (CTP) at the University of California, Berkeley